hothanhtai16998/PhotoApp/CLOUDFRONT_ORIGIN_TEST_GUIDE.md

 **Symptom:** Browser console shows CORS errors

 **Solution:**
-- Verify your CloudFront CORS function is published and associated
+- Verify your CloudFront managed CORS policies are configured correctly
 - Check that your frontend origin is in the allowed origins list
+- Ensure the correct response headers policy is attached to each behavior
 - See `CLOUDFRONT_UPDATE_GUIDE.md` for CORS setup

 ### Issue 3: CloudFront Can't Reach Origin